Hear unique stories. Get a fresh perspective.

 Embracing Unconventional Collaboration

-In this episode of Off-Script with Expel, we’re joined by Founder, Chairman, and CTO of Bugcrowd, Casey Ellis.
+In this episode we’re joined by Founder, Chairman, and CTO of Bugcrowd, Casey Ellis.
 Casey is a native Australian (now Bay-area based) who developed the idea for Bugcrowd on an airline flight in 2010.
-In his convo with Tina and Jon, Casey comes up with an infinite number of metaphors for getting businesses and (ethical) hackers to work together.
-You’ll walk through his journey from hacking to entrepreneurship, how he’s worked to win over the notoriously skeptical researcher community, and the difference between risk and security and why it matter
+He also shares his thoughts on getting businesses and ethical hackers to work together.

 Watch episode